Who We Are

 Massachusetts Councils on Aging (MCOA) is a nonprofit, membership association of the 350 municipal councils on aging and senior centers.
 COAs are the first stop on the continuum of care.
 We support the 1.7 million older adults, 60 and over in Massachusetts, lead healthy, purposeful lives.

-To the 191st General Court: Printable copy On behalf of the 350 cities and towns that have established a municipally based Council on Aging, we want to thank members of the 191st General Court for their support maintaining the COA Formula Grant to $12/elder this year...
+To the 191st General Court: On behalf of the 350 cities and towns that have established a municipally based Council on Aging, thank you to the members of the 191st General Court for your work during this time of COVID.
+During this difficult time, you along with the...